black1ava/Java/README.md

 **Anonymous object** is a nameless object

-#### Overloading constructor, the mechanism occure when two or more constructors have the same name and different in parameters (different number of parameters, diffent type of parameter)
+#### Overloading constructor, the mechanism occure when two or more constructors have the same name and different in parameters (different number of parameters, different type of parameter)

 #### Inheritance is manichasm in which one object/class acquire all the properties and behavior of a parent object/class